 So, what is the high cost of dirty fleet vehicles?
 Fleet vehicles, whether they are cars used in urban areas or 53-foot trailers traveling the highways across America, send a message about your business.
-And a dirty vehicle doesn’t say anything good.
+And dirty fleet vehicles doesn’t say anything good.
 Unclean and poor conditioned fleet vehicles cost your business far more than a car wash or repair – they cost your business its reputation.
 Do you think I’m exaggerating?
 Okay, try this.
-On your way home tonight from work, look at the vehicles sharing the road with you, and when you find a dirty fleet vehicle, especially if it has graphics, tell me what your impression of the business is.
+On your way home tonight from work, look at the vehicles sharing the road with you, and when you find dirty fleet vehicles, tell me what your impression of the business is.

-1. A Dirty Car or Truck Sends a Bad Brand Message
+1. Dirty Fleet Vehicles Send a Bad Brand Message

 “Recently, while commuting to work, I was stopped behind a local retailer’s delivery truck.
 The retailers’ market is an upscale niche, and their brick and mortar outlets are well designed, tastefully decorated, and impeccably maintained.
 They offer excellent service, customer follow-up, and after-market training.
 The dirty and damaged box truck I was stopped behind sent a different message.
 It shouted, “WE ARE SECOND-RATE!”
 When it comes to vehicle graphics, a bad message is worse than none.” — Vehicle Graphics a Bad Message is Worse Than No Message